 Latest News of H4, L2, EAD Premium Processing

-As of April 8th, 2021 , there is no update from USCIS on the H4, L2 and EAD premium processing options.
-It does not seem like a priority for current Biden administration.
-If you are looking for H4 & H4 EAD specific info, we track it at : Current Status of H4 & H4 EAD Premium Processing, Timeline
+As of August 18th, 2021 , there is no update from USCIS on the H4, L2 and EAD premium processing options.
+It was added to the Spring 2021 Regulatory Agenda by Biden Administration with a planned date of September 2021.
+All the latest updates for the implementation of premium processing with focus on H4 & H4 EAD premium processing are tracked at : Current Status of H4 & H4 EAD Premium Processing, Timeline

 What do you think of the Premium Processing Changes and Fee increase?
 Add your thoughts in comments.